Research & Development

 - Young Adult (individuals and teams, ages 15-22*),

-- Adult (individuals and teams age 23 and older*) * Based on age of individual or oldest team member as of Jan 1 of vNARCON year.
+- Adult (individuals and teams age 23 and older*) * Based on age of individual or oldest team member as of Jan 1.
 Teams may consist of any age individuals.)

-- R&D reports must be submitted to the NAR website using the Submission form listed below no later than midnight, Eastern Standard Time, Friday, December 27, 2024.
+- R&D reports must be submitted to the NAR website using the Submission form listed below no later than midnight, Eastern Standard Time, Times TBD.

 - All R&D reports must comply with the Model Rocket Safety Code (MRSC).

-- The individuals and/or teams selected by the judges to compete for the top places will be notified on or before Friday, January 17, 2025.
+- The individuals and/or teams selected by the judges to compete for the top places will be notified on or before Dates TBD.

 - The selected individuals and/or teams will give a 10-minute on-line summary of their R&D report followed by 5 minutes for questions- first from the judges and then participants.
-The live oral presentations will take place during vNARCON 2025 on either Friday, January 24 or Saturday, January 25.
+The live oral presentations will take place during the virtual event on Days TBD.

-- Awards (medals) will be announced near the end of vNARCON on Sunday, January 26, 2025 and will be given for 1st, 2nd, and 3rd place winners in each of the three divisions (above).
+- Awards (medals) will be announced near the end of the virtual event on Days TBD and will be given for 1st, 2nd, and 3rd place winners in each of the three divisions (above).
 Cash prizes may be awarded to one or more outstanding entries at the discretion of the judges.
 All reports selected for an on-line presentation will be archived and made available at the NAR, members-only, R&D report repository on the NAR web site.

 PROJECT IDEAS